 Artificial insemination is a process in which sperm is placed into a woman’s reproductive tract using means other than sexual intercourse.
 For many single moms-to-be or couples where only one partner chooses to biologically participate in the pregnancy, insemination is a logical first step to parenthood.

 Insemination involves placing sperm into the uterus (intrauterine insemination, or IUI) or the cervix (intra-cervical insemination, or ICI).
 For this process, frozen sperm is usually shipped to your physician, and is thawed the day of insemination.

-In order to begin artificial insemination, you need to see your primary care physician.
-Be sure to be up-to-date on all health care maintenance, including Pap smear, and mammogram if recommended.
-It is important to track your cycle each month as you must also have a regular menstrual cycle to complete a natural cycle insemination with success.
-This cycle tracking is how insemination is timed.
+In order to begin artificial insemination, see your primary care physician or fertility doctor.
+Make sure you're up-to-date on all healthcare maintenance, including Pap smear and mammogram.
+It is also important to track your cycle each month, as cycle tracking is how insemination is timed.

 Your sperm donor options include a known, open door, or anonymous donor.
 Ask your fertility clinic or OB-GYN for any recommendations that they may have to help guide you through this process, or learn more about choosing a sperm donor here.